 Blue Jays Use 8-0 and 5-0 Runs to Fuel Victory at UVA

-Dave Pietramala understands the history and tradition of the Johns Hopkins men's lacrosse program better than anyone.
-He spent four years as a standout defenseman for the Blue Jays from 1986 though 1989 and the last 14 years rebuilding the program to the status it held during his playing days.
-The record of the program - with its 44 national championships, nine NCAA titles, 41 NCAA Tournament appearances and 183 First Team All-Americans - is as daunting as it is impressive and no one has ever embraced the program quite like Pietramala.
+Poised to become the all-time winningest coach in school history, Dave Pietramala understands the history and tradition of the Johns Hopkins men's lacrosse program better than anyone.
+He spent four years as a standout defenseman for the Blue Jays from 1986 though 1989 and the last 15 years rebuilding the program to the status it held during his playing days.
+The record of the program - with its 44 national championships, nine NCAA titles, 42 NCAA Tournament appearances and 183 First Team All-Americans - is as daunting as it is impressive and no one has ever embraced the program quite like Pietramala.

 Pietramala cut his teeth in the coaching ranks the way so many have; with a series of stops on the assistant coaching trail.
 He spent times as an assistant at the Gilman School (1990) and Johns Hopkins (1991) before stops at the University of Pennsylvania (1992-93) and Loyola (1994).
 He returned to Homewood as the defensive coordinator for three years (1995-97) before accepting the head coaching position at Cornell in August of 1997.
 Just under three years later he was back home and the history and tradition of the program have been in his care since.